One Ring: Addiction to power

 The Ring offers power to its wearer, and progressively corrupts the wearer's mind to evil.
-The Tolkien scholar Tom Shippey applies Lord Acton's 1887 statement that "Power tends to corrupt, and absolute power corrupts absolutely.
-Great men are almost always bad men" to it.
+The Tolkien scholar Tom Shippey applies to it Lord Acton's 1887 statement that "Power tends to corrupt, and absolute power corrupts absolutely.
+Great men are almost always bad men".
 He notes that the opinion is distinctively modern, and that other modern authors such as George Orwell with Animal Farm (1945), William Golding with Lord of the Flies (1954), and T. H. White with The Once and Future King (1958) similarly wrote about the corrupting effects of power.
-When the critic Colin Manlove described Tolkien's attitude to power as inconsistent, arguing that the supposedly overwhelming Ring was handed over easily enough by Sam and Bilbo, and had little effect on Aragorn, Legolas, and Gimli, Shippey replies in "one word" that the explanation is simple: the Ring is addictive, increasing in effect with exposure.
+When the critic Colin Manlove described Tolkien's attitude to power as inconsistent, arguing that the supposedly overwhelming Ring was handed over easily enough by Sam and Bilbo, and had little effect on Aragorn, Legolas, and Gimli; Shippey replies in "one word" that the explanation is simple: The Ring is addictive, increasing in effect with exposure.
 Other scholars concur about its addictive nature.